pasindu-2002/pasindu-2002/README.md

 🌐 Furthermore, I have a keen interest and hands-on experience in web development.
 I have honed my skills in front-end technologies such as HTML, CSS, JavaScript, Bootstrap and WordPress crafting engaging user interfaces that prioritize usability and performance.
 On the back end, I am proficient in building scalable and secure web services using PHP, Java, Spring Boot, and REST APIs.

+🤖 I am also delving into the field of machine learning, developing skills in Python to build and deploy ML models.
+My focus is on applying ML techniques to solve real-world problems and enhance the capabilities of software applications.

 🌟 Let's connect and collaborate on exciting projects together!

 - 👨‍💻 All of my projects are available at [https://pasindualuthwalahewa.me/](https://pasindualuthwalahewa.me/)